Sunday, 17 July 2022

 LOUISE LAWSON

 Louise Lawson was a friend and former roommate of Dot's with a similar life path.
 Lawson's showbiz career is slightly more clear than Dot's shadowy resume.
 Born in a small town Texas in 1898 where she sang and played piano apparently with some skill and like many outgoing, fairly attractive, moderately talented girls she dreamed of the bright lights of Broadway and Hollywood and soon made her way to both where she meant with a tiny slice of success.
 She got one screen credit as an extra in DW Griffith's "Way Down East" (1920) where she can be seen in a blink-and-you'll-miss-it bit part as a dancer.
 She was proud of this but she probably only made about $20.
-This did not lead to a contract with Griffith or United Artists and while she may have been an extra in other films there's no record and as the film industry moved to Hollywood she stayed and tried Broadway where she turned up as a chorus girl in Ziegfeld's Follies 1921 Revue at a princely salary of $75 a week.
+This did not lead to a contract with Griffith or United Artists and while she may have been an extra in other films there's no record of it and as the film industry moved from New York and New Jersey to Hollywood she stayed behind and tried the lights of Broadway where she turned up as a chorus girl in Ziegfeld's Follies 1921 Revue at a princely salary of $75 a week.
 New York is where she would also meet Dot and the two became fast friends.
 She also became a hostess at Dot's club and she perhaps inevitably also became a high priced courtesan with at least one client being Gerhardt Dahl, a married executive of the Brooklyn-Manhattan Transit Company.
 Lawson may not have been as beautiful or charismatic as Dot or had her ability to create a new persona for herself but she was tall, slim and fit and she obviously had her charms because like Dot she also soon earned a stache of around $15,000 worth of jewels and another $15,000 worth of stocks.

 hildaf